frontaid/natural-selection/README.md

 This is a collection of CSS *selectors*.
 And given the limited number of HTML elements and attributes, the list came about quite *naturally*.

-**Why are there no selectors for `div` and `span`?**
-Both `div` and `span` are very generic.
-It does not really make sense to apply any *global* styling to them.
-If it does make sense in your specific use case, just add them yourself.

 **What is element `X` used for?**
 Please read MDN's
 [HTML elements reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).